mountaineerbr/shellChatGPT/man/README.md

-file to be located at `~/.chatgpt.sh`, and utilises a single cache directory for both ephemeral data and extended data, including more persistent files like prompt `.pr` and session history `.tsv` files (which users are expected to backup).
+file to be located at `~/.chatgpt.sh`, and utilises a single cache directory for both ephemeral data and extended data, including more persistent files like prompt `.pr` and session history `.tsv` files (which users are expected to backup and manage themselves =).

 If folding does not work well at all, try exporting envar `$COLUMNS` before script execution.